umarfarooque88/umarfarooque88/README.md

 <tr>
 <td width="50%" align="center">

-### 🤖 AI Engineering
+**🤖 AI Engineering**

 Building intelligent systems that automate, predict, and adapt.
-From NLP to Computer Vision — turning data into decisions.
+From NLP to CV — turning data into decisions.

 </td>
 <td width="50%" align="center">

-### 🚀 Product Building
+**🚀 Product Building**

 Full-stack development with a product mindset.
 I ship features that users love, not just code that compiles.